Formative Vs Summative Assessment: The Differences Explained

 4 things you must remember regarding summative assessment

 Summative assessment helps to demonstrate the extent of students’ success in meeting specific goals.
-It is a method that can be used to quantify achievement, and due to its data driven nature, it is a great way to provide a numerical basis for a student’s next step.
+It is a method that can be used to quantify achievement, and due to its data-driven nature, it is a great way to provide a numerical basis for a student’s next step.

 However, while the principles of summative assessment are simple, there are 4 key points you need to consider before implementing it in your classroom.

-1- Assessment systems vs framework – What are you assessing against?
+1. Assessment systems vs framework – What are you assessing against?

-Despite the power of ‘in the moment’ formative assessment, schools do need a way to track the attainment and progress of students throughout the school.
+Despite the power of ‘in the moment’ formative assessment, schools need a way to track the attainment and progress of students throughout the school.

 They are not what you are using to ‘assess’- merely what you are using to record your assessment.

-2- Balancing the frameworks is crucial
+2. Balancing the frameworks is crucial

-When choosing, or creating, the assessment framework that you are using, it’s important to consider the balance of objectives and target areas of mathematics within the framework.
+When choosing, or creating, the assessment framework you are using, it’s important to consider the balance of objectives and target areas of mathematics within the framework.

-Some end-of-grade tests may give a higher weight towards number based objectives, with number, calculations and proportionality making up between 75-85% of a child’s final result.
+Some end-of-grade tests may give a higher weight towards number-based objectives, with number, calculations and proportionality making up between 75-85% of a child’s final result.

 Yet, most grades have an even split between all standard domains.

-There are many ways in which you can do this, including:-
+There are many ways in which you can do this, including:

-• Use built-in ‘weighting’ functions of some assessment systems that allow you to weight each objective.
+Use built-in ‘weighting’ functions of some assessment systems that allow you to weight each objective.

 • Group objectives together, creating the overall numbers vs non-number balance.

-3- Teacher assessment plays a huge role in summative assessment
+3. Teacher assessment plays a huge role in summative assessment

 Luckily, you can adapt these assessments very easily

-4- Testing can’t be forgotten about either
+4. Testing can’t be forgotten about either

 Formative vs summative assessments – the pros and cons

-Constant formative assessment can prove difficult if not implemented properly, but consistent assessment of students strengths and weaknesses can prove invaluable in helping them to progress.
+Constant formative assessment can prove difficult if not implemented properly.
+But, consistent assessment of students’ strengths and weaknesses can prove invaluable in helping them to progress.

-The goal of this blog was to summarize the difference between formative and summative assessment, and the conclusion is that both approaches have their flaws, but they can also both provide a valuable insight into how a class is getting on throughout the school year.
+The goal of this blog was to summarize the difference between formative and summative assessment, and the conclusion is that both approaches have flaws.

-All that is left is to use assessments of both kinds to inform your teaching!
+Remember to use assessments of both kinds to inform your teaching!

 Do you have students who need extra support in math?